input-output-hk/iogx/doc/api.md

 augmented with several scripts to make developing your site easier, grouped under the tag `read-the-docs`.

-The Read The Docs site derivation will be available in:
+The Read The Docs site derivation(s) will be available in:
 - [`mkHaskellProject.<out>.read-the-docs-site`](#mkhaskellprojectoutread-the-docs-site)
 - [`mkHaskellProject.<out>.variants.<name>.read-the-docs-site`](#mkhaskellprojectoutvariantsnameread-the-docs-site)